PSP92/css-grid/README.md

 <img src="https://i.imgur.com/wMAI7Gh.png" width=500/>

-Those numbers are important and we will use them as a reference later when we assign elements to parts of the grid.
+Those numbers are important and represent **Grid Lines**.
+We will use them as a reference later when assigning elements to sections of the grid.

 #### Explicit vs Implicit Grids